NicksPatties/portfolio-site/src/content/blog/adding-tags.md

 If you do not return the correct array of objects, then the routes cannot be generated.
 You may get an error called something like expected `slug` to be a string.
 This happens when there is no property in each object of the array you return that matches the name of the variable name in your file.

 For a while I was looking in the `getStaticPaths` function for something that was wrong.
 I thought there was an issue with the objects I was using to generate the array.
 Because I was only looking at my code instead of my file

+## Finding the correct type

+Since I'm using TypeScript, I need to make sure I'm getting the right types when I'm doing operations on collections.
+Specifically, I need to find the right type for _references to collections_ from within another collection.

+I'm trying to do this to have my find call work correctly